Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:0e1766fab2
+--- type:NormalExercise lang:r xp: skills: key:a94aa34881
 ## Which filtering join?
 Use a filtering join to determine how many matches exist between X and Y

 *** =instructions